jessevig/bertviz/README.md

 [A Multiscale Visualization of Attention in the Transformer Model](https://www.aclweb.org/anthology/P19-3007.pdf)

-## Attention-head view
+## Head view

-The *attention-head view* visualizes the attention patterns produced by one or more attention heads in a given transformer layer.
+The *head view* visualizes the attention patterns produced by one or more attention heads in a given transformer layer.
 It is based on the excellent [Tensor2Tensor visualization tool](https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/visualization) by [Llion Jones](https://medium.com/@llionj).

 Try out this [interactive Colab Notebook](https://colab.research.google.com/drive/1PEHWRHrvxQvYr9NFRC-E_fr3xDq1htCj)